Way Forward

 Way Forward@EMU is a paid leadership opportunity for high schoolers in Wayne Westland, Ypsilanti, and Romulus to be trained as peer Youth Health Educators (YHEs).

 Not only do YHEs become experts in TBI and TBI Prevention, YHEs are granted a wide variety of opportunities.
-From career pathway exploration though the College of Health and Human Services, and the Psychology and Neuroscience Programs, to personal coaching and paid leadership opportunities, YHEs have many opportunities to disseminate TBI information and prevention to their communities.
+From career pathway exploration through the College of Health and Human Services, and the Psychology and Neuroscience Programs, to personal coaching and paid leadership opportunities, YHEs have many opportunities to disseminate TBI information and prevention to their communities.

 • Program Model Expand dropdown